PHRABAL/DRL-Tennis/Report.md

 <img src="Noise_decay_method_versus_Exploratory_Boost.png">

-<i>LEFT: Best result from using the traditional slow transition from explore to exploit (559 episodes.)
-RIGHT: Best result from Exploratory Boost approach (384 episodes.)</i>
+<i>LEFT: Best result from using the traditional slow transition from explore to exploit (from OU Noise of 2.0 to 0.01 at a .9999 decay rate per episode) It reached the goal in 559 episodes.
+RIGHT: Best result from Exploratory Boost approach detailed below that reached the goal in 384 episodes.</i>

-I used Ornstein-Uhlenbeck noise with parameters of 0.13 theta and 0.2 sigma.
+For Exploratory Boost I used Ornstein-Uhlenbeck noise with parameters of 0.13 theta and 0.2 sigma.
 I implemented a noise volume of 6 at the start of training, which mulitplied the OU noise output by 6, resulting in heavy noise and a wide variety of exploratory actions for the first 250 episodes.
 I then reduced the noise to zero thereafter.

 ### Results and Future Work